bodywork-ml/bodywork-core/README.md

 ## We want your Feedback

-If Bodywork sounds like a useful tool, then please submit your feedback with a GitHub Star ★.
+If Bodywork sounds like a useful tool, then please send us a signal with a GitHub ★

 ## Contacting Us